gavinlyonsrepo/TM1638plus/README.md

 | Teensy 4.0| 150Mhz | Working model 1,  no Data rest of models |
 | Teensy 4.0| 396Mhz | Not working on  m1 pre v1.6, no data after,  no Data rest of models |

-*Note C* : Driving multiple displays.
+*Note 3* : Driving multiple displays.

 It is possible to drive multiple modules.
 Share the DIO and CLK lines and use a unique STB line for each device. see issue number 10 at github for example code.

-*Note D* : Detecting multiple buttons pressed together.
+*Note 4* : Detecting multiple buttons pressed together.

 Model 1 and Model 3 CAN detect multiple buttons pressed.